EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 Having 2 versions of `run` can be confusing, but they each serve a different purpose.

-- The `.run` method attached to effects in a `defer` indicates when that effect will execute within the program.
+- The `.run` method attached to effects in a `defer` indicates when that effect executes within the program.
-  - This can happen many times throughout your program.
+  This can happen many times throughout your program.
-- Assigning your program to `def run` method will actually execute the program.
+- Assigning your program to `def run` method actually executes the program.
-  - This typically happens only once in your code.
+  This typically happens only once in your code.

 We focus on the `.run` method in this section.

-You can only call `.run` on an effect value.
+You can only call `.run` on an Effect.
 Attempting to use in on anything else will produce an error.

 ```scala 3 mdoc:invisible